13ekw/YEAR_4_Project_2/README.md

 1) Clone this repo onto your local machine
 2) Navigate to where you have cloned this repo to
 3) OPTIONAL alter the number of workers by changing the number of replicas on line 33 of the docker-compose yaml file.
-4) From the Terminal write "docker-compose up"
+5) From the Terminal write "docker-compose up"

 You will now see the print statments on the terminal showing the message passing.
 Once the Program is complete the output plot will be saved to the folder you are in

+Note: you can also easilt alter the samples data by editing the samples json file